-12 May Lynn Hill – The Joy Trip Project
+12 May Lynn Hill – An Interview with a Trailblazing Climber

 I just got a new set of tires from my Volkswagen Jetta.
 Got an oil change and I’m packing my gear for the next Joy Trip.
 I’ll be heading east for the first time to report from The New River Rendezvous in Fayetteville, West Virginia.
 The three-day event is another one of those terrific gatherings of our tribe, we who find adventure in play at climbing, mountain biking, kayaking, trail running.
 Maybe one day I’ll try BASE Jumping.
 In the heart of the New River Gorge there’ll be parties, clinics, a climbing comp, slide shows there’s even going to be a contest to see who can wear the most obnoxious, sexy or outrageous lycra tights.
 Should be a great time.